bird-house/flyingpigeon/docs/source/descriptions/subset.rst

 ................

 **Polygons**
-  Abreviation of the appropriate polygon
+  Abbreviation of the appropriate polygon

 **Mosaic**
-  The option 'MOSAIK' as a checkbox allows you to decide, in the case of multiple polygon selection, if the polygons should be stitched together into one polygon (e.g. shape of Germany and France as one polygon) or calculated as separate output files.
+  The option 'MOSAIC' as a checkbox allows you to decide, in the case of multiple polygon selection, if the polygons should be stitched together into one polygon (e.g. shape of Germany and France as one polygon) or calculated as separate output files.

 Shapefile optimisation: